-- Incorporate the sliced cheese in meat and cheese boards and be sure to have a good beer selection for pairing.
+- Incorporate the sliced cheese in cheese boards and be sure to have a good beer selection for pairing.
 We included it in our German Meat and Cheese Board not long ago paired with Schwarzbier.

 NOTE: Limburger cheese should be consumed shortly after purchased.
 The bacteria continue to work after the three months of ageing and unless you are very adventurous and actually crave an even more robust stinky